 What affects my credit score, and how can I improve it?

-We’re not just talking about utility bills, but also your invoices and other creditors.
+We’re not just talking about utility bills – it also includes your invoices and other creditors.

-It means there’s no quick fix to boosting your score, but, by knowing how your business credit score is compiled, you could consider taking some steps to try to improve it.
-Particularly if you need to or you feel it’s holding you back.
+However, by knowing how it’s compiled, you could take some steps to improve it, particularly if you need to or you feel it’s holding you back.

 Be prompt on payments